yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - for average cost, Buy/Sell txns zero shares sells with a fee, and also MiscInc/Exp with a fee can be used to 'adjust' MD's calculation of the cost basis.
 MD's new engine accounts for this.

+- for average cost, Sell shares at zero price/amount causes CBR to ignore the txn and hence MD's cost basis goes wrong from this point.
+MD's new engine accounts for this.

 - for 'Lot Control' securities, the original calculation method is used consistently for all screens/reports.
 But again, there can be issues in some places.